Cerenia for Dogs

 Cerenia for Dogs Side Effects

-Cerenia is rarely associated with severe side effects in dogs.
+Cerenia for dogs is generally safe and rarely associated with severe side effects.

 The most common side effect associated with injectable Cerenia is pain at the injection site; many dogs act as though the injection stings or burns.
 Most veterinarians store Cerenia in the refrigerator, which appears to decrease the stinging sensation associated with injection.